Informo/specs/content/information-distribution/source.md

 [avatar](https://matrix.org/docs/spec/client_server/r0.4.0.html#get-matrix-client-r0-profile-userid-avatar-url)
 of its Matrix user instead.

-## Compromission of cryptographic private keys
+## Cryptographic private keys getting compromised

 Every trust authority certifying a source's trustworthiness **must** be operated by an organism or individual the source trusts and is in contact with outside of